 Welcome to Zero to Finals.

 My name is Tom.
 I am enthusiastic about learning and teaching medicine.
-I have been through medical school, survived, and completed three years practicing as a doctor.
-I spend my time split between training to become a GP, studying for a masters in Medical Education and working on Zero to Finals.
+I have been through medical school, survived, and completed my foundation training and GP training in the NHS.
 You can find out more about me here.

 I always dreamed of setting up a resource that focused purely on helping medical students achieve more in medical school and ease the burden of facing complicated and overwhelming textbooks, lectures and journals.
 I took a year out of training after Foundation Year 2 with the objective of making this dream a reality.

 Zero to Finals is designed to provide you with learning resources to help you break through those sticking points, finally get your head around a topic you have struggled with and prepare efficiently and effectively for the exams you are most worried about.

 This website is the home of everything Zero to Finals.
 The written content, illustrations, podcasts, videos and questions are purpose-built to help you through medical school.
 You can also find Zero to Finals on YouTube, Facebook, Twitter and Instagram where I post new content regularly.